 - Allie, like Spellgood, imposes his own ideas of civilisation on the jungle.
 Each gathers a congregation of natives to build their homes and churches under the promise of paradise

-- Both call their wives by their functional title: “mother”; Helen Mirren’s character doesn’t have any name other than this
+- Both call their wives by their functional title: “mother” (Helen Mirren’s character doesn’t have any other name)

 - The locals call both men “father”